-In June 2012, the Kern County Homeless Collaborative (KCHC) was one of only nine Continuums of Care on Homelessness across the nation to receive a Substance Abuse and Mental Health Services Administration (SAMHSA) Technical Assistance Grant that year to help with the local implementation of the SOAR (SSI/SSDI Outreach, Access and Recovery) Project, which is designed to expedite access to Social Security disability benefits for people who are homeless and have serious mental illness and/or co-occurring substance use disorders.
+In 2012, the Kern County Homeless Collaborative (KCHC) was one of only nine Continuums of Care on Homelessness across the nation to receive a Substance Abuse and Mental Health Services Administration (SAMHSA) Technical Assistance Grant to help with the local implementation of the SOAR (SSI/SSDI Outreach, Access and Recovery) Project, which is designed to expedite access to Social Security disability benefits for people who are homeless and have serious mental illness and/or co-occurring substance use disorders.

 All 50 states now participate in the SAMHSA SOAR Technical Assistance Project, and outcomes from 44 states provide evidence of the efficacy of SOAR.
 In 2011, 71 percent of nearly 15,000 applications submitted using the SOAR approach were approved on initial application in 101 days on average.
 The national average for all applicants is 31 percent.
 With these benefits, people who are homeless or at-risk have a reliable source of income that makes it easier to access housing and supportive services.
 This can lead to long-term self-sufficiency and recovery, and help to end homelessness for many in the community.